 This trek will take you on an ultimate journey up to the forbidden kingdom of Lo-Manthang.
 This kingdom was once closed to all outsiders and forbidden to all foreigners, until in 1992 it opened its doors to the world.
 However, you’ll still see the people of this region follow their traditions and culture from the past.
 Your trek just doesn’t end there, as you’ll also visit the notable hill of Yara, famous for its natural sand castles.

 It is pretty barren and dry, so it’ll make you feel like you’re in Tibet.
 You’ll witness the Tibetan Buddhist culture all over the region.
 You’ll also interact with the locals and witness their lifestyle.
 You’ll also visit caves and monasteries that are the heart of the region.
-Also get to visit the village of Marpha, a quaint village famous for its apple and its by-products.
-The region's remoteness as well as the lifestyle will take you back in time.
+Also, get to visit the village of Marpha, a quaint village famous for its apples and its by-products.
+The region's remoteness, as well as the lifestyle, will take you back in time.

 This trek will take you on a unique adventure into the land of Upper Mustang.
 You’ll witness the difference in landscape and be acquainted with the people who have their roots embedded in Tibetan Culture.